ISubkowskI/sample-mcp/README.md

 # sample-mcp

 This repository contains sample projects demonstrating the Model Context Protocol (MCP).
+This application communicates with a backend REST Web API to function.

+## Communicating with the backend REST API
+Before running the application, you need to ensure the required API service is running.
+Please start the `ae-sample-identity-webapi` service from the `sample-identity-jwt` repository.
+Refer to the instructions within the `sample-identity-jwt` repository to build and run the service.

 ## Transport STDIO
 - ae-sample-mcp-srvstdio (Startup project)